This post was updated on October 25, 2017 to reflect information from Gold’s Gym’s 2017 FDD.

 10. Computer System and Gym Management System: $20,000 to $35,000

-- These figures cover amounts for a typical computer system and Gym Management System, including the first three months of ongoing fees payable to Jonas, which typically is represented as a percentage of the revenue that the supplier would collect from your Facility’s members.
+- These figures cover amounts for a typical computer system and Gym Management System, including the first three months of ongoing fees payable to the franchisor’s designated supplier of the Gym Management System, which typically is represented as a percentage of the revenue that the supplier would collect from your Facility’s members.

 11. Advertising and Marketing: $25,000 to $170,000